puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 }
 ```

-With these changes to your class, we easily accomidate different servers for
+With these changes to your class, you can easily accomidate different servers
-different agent nodes in your infrastructure.
-For example, we may want to use
+for different agent nodes in your infrastructure.
+For example, you may want to
-the default WEBrick server on a development node and the Thin server on your
+use the default WEBrick server on a development system and the Thin server on
-production node.
-There are more robust ways to manage this kind of environment
-configuration, but for now, we will classify each node in a distinct node
+for production.

+We created two new systems for this quest: `pasture-dev.puppet.vm` and
+`pasture-prod.puppet,vm`.
+For a more complex infrastructure, you would likely
+manage your development, test, and production segments of your infrastructure
+by creating a distinct [envionrment](https://docs.puppet.com/puppet/latest/environments.html)
+for each.
+For now, however, we can easily demonstrate our conditional statement
-definition in the `site.pp` manifest.
+by setting up two different node definition in the `site.pp` manifest.

+<div class = "lvm-task-number"><p>Task 4:</p></div>

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp